eugenesiow/LLM-Insights/pretraining/README.md

 | GPT2TokenizerFast | starcoder | Pass | Pass |
 | GPT2TokenizerFast | WizardCoder-15B-V1.0 | Pass | Pass |

+- `LlamaTokenizerFast` fails the digits test because the tokenizer usually adds a `<s> ` in front of the text.
+When using the `add_special_tokens=False` parameter, although the `<s>` is removed but the ` ` remains.
+Hence the number of digits encoded is different from the number of digits in the input sequence.

 ### References

 1. [Tiedong Liu, & Bryan Kian Hsiang Low.
 (2023).
 Goat: Fine-tuned LLaMA Outperforms GPT-4 on Arithmetic Tasks.](https://arxiv.org/abs/2305.14201)